deestablismentalism/fcking-Enrollment-System/README.md

 #read this
-bruv add reset.css file to all html files
+-bruv add reset.css file to all html files